Anno Birkin: Music

 Birkin's first band, called Midstream, formed in 1994 with his school-friends Billy Scherer and JS Rafaeli, gigged in London until 1996 when it split up.
 Durango 95 was put together that same year, but split up in 1997.
-For the next two years, Birkin composed and played on his own as well as worked with Scherer.
+For the next two years, Birkin composed and played on his own as well as working with Scherer.

 While visiting his father on the film set of The Messenger: The Story of Joan of Arc in 1998, Birkin fell in love with the actress Milla Jovovich.
 Anno and Milla wrote and recorded a number of songs together.

-During the summer of 1999, Birkin wrote and recorded a number of songs, both solo and with Scherer; the two wrote Ultraviolence together, that led to a recording offer from Virgin.
+During the summer of 1999, Birkin wrote and recorded a number of songs, both solo and with Scherer; the two wrote Ultraviolence together, and that led to a recording offer from Virgin.
 They turned it down and in August formed Flying Mango Attack with bassist Lee Citron and drummer Shïan Smith-Pancorvo (both formerly of Stony Sleep) and recorded the album Karmageddon.
 They briefly broke up after various drummers came and went, and once again Birkin and Scherer spent time recording together in Los Angeles.

 In September 2000, Birkin, Scherer, and Citron met the Italian drummer Alberto Mangili and formed Kicks joy Darkness ("KjD", named after a quote from Jack Kerouac's On the Road).
-KjD began performing in late 2000 and in December, recorded an EP Ark, produced in Birkin's Welsh studio.
+KjD began performing in late 2000 and in December recorded an EP Ark, produced in Birkin's Welsh studio.
 The following spring, he travelled around India with his brother David Birkin, writing poetry and songs.
 He returned to England in April and embarked on a series of gigs with KjD, quickly building up a keen following on the London circuit.

 The band decided to record Method One, their first studio album, in Bergamo, where Mangili had a recording studio.
 They played their farewell gig at the Dublin Castle in London before heading to Italy at the end of August.
-Birkin wrote to his fiancée Honeysuckle Weeks, "Everything has fallen into place around my skull thanks to this opportunity [of recording in Italy].
+Birkin wrote to his fiancée Honeysuckle Weeks: "Everything has fallen into place around my skull thanks to this opportunity [of recording in Italy].
 For the first time in my life I feel like I know what I'm doing, and I'm doing what I know.
 The fear and anxiety and excitement I'm feeling at the moment is bursting me."

 Death

-On 8 November 2001, after the band had spent the day rehearsing, Birkin, Citron, and Mangili were killed in an early-morning car crash on the outskirts of Milan.
+On 8 November 2001, after the band had spent the day rehearsing, they were driving early in the morning in a thick fog on a motorway outside of Milan.
+The driver swerved to avoid a stopped car, crashed into a truck parked on the shoulder, and Birkin, Citron, and Mangili were killed instantly.
 Birkin was a month and a day short of his 21st birthday.